sweetrpg/CatHerder/.github/CONTRIBUTING.md

 Reporting issues are imperative in order to continue making the mod as great as it can be!

 ## Guidelines
-The following below are the guidelines for reporting bugs on the Kitty Talents community.
+The following below are the guidelines for reporting bugs on the Cat Talents community.
 Failing do follow these guidelines will result in issues being **automatically closed and labeled as invalid or need more information**.
 - All issues must be written in English.
 - There is *zero tolerance* for disrespect/inappropriate content on the community.
 - All issues **MUST** use the issue template and must leave the examples that are placed in `[ ]`.